Block Styles for Gutenberg Blocks

 - Edit your CSS right in the Custom CSS field.

-How to use custom styles with specific blocks
+How to use block styles with specific blocks

 The easiest way to use custom styles is with the blocks below: